Brown Advisory Novices’ Chase Odds for Cheltenham - September 2025

 How to Read Brown Advisory Novices’ Chase Odds

-You can usually choose between fractional, decimal and American odds formats at the best betting sites.
-Here's a concise explanation on how these formats differ:
+You can usually choose between fractional, decimal, and American odds formats at horse racing betting sites

-Fractional odds, for example 5/1, are traditional in the UK.
+Fractional odds, for example, 5/1, are traditional in the UK.
 A £1 bet at 5/1 returns £5 profit plus your £1 stake.

 Brown Advisory Novices’ Chase: Race Info